Open-Systems-Pharmacology/developer-docs/Serialization.md

 # MapReference(...)

 Sometimes we have a class that has a reference to another object.
-Take the class 'WeightedObservedData' in OSPSuite.Core for example:
+Take the class `WeightedObservedData` in OSPSuite.Core for example:

 ```
    public class WeightedObservedData